-We recently started reviewing shapes with AJ (age 3).
-One thing I love about learning shapes is that there are so many fun ways to teach them.
-We are focusing on one shape at a time and our first shape was the trusty, old square.
-We read a fun book about a Square Cat named Eula and we also played a fun shape game on our driveway.
+We recently started reviewing shapes with my youngest (age 3).
+One thing I love about learning shapes is that there are so many fun ways to teach them... endless ways to learn about them!

 When the girls came outside, I explained the game to them.
 They each stood in a square on the first row, then they had to get to the other side, stepping only in squares.
 Ready, set, go!

 Both girls had a lot of fun with this game.
 Even my oldest (age 5), who knows her shapes really well, loved the physical aspect of the game.
 She soon challenged herself with all the shapes and also tried to see if she could jump over shapes and make giant steps.

 It's easy to add a little physical movement to learning.
 You can play the same game using numbers or even the letters of your child's name.
 Have fun learning!

 Make it a Family Adventure

 Cost: Free (Under $5.00 if you don't already have sidewalk chalk)

 Planning Time: 5-10 minutes to draw the maze on the driveway